 Canadian laws protect every worker in Canada.
-This includes temporary foreign workers like you.
+This includes foreign workers like you.

 - must pay you for your work